Colorectal Cancer Genetic Testing Basics

 At least 20% of mutations in MSH2 and 5% of mutations in MLH1 are large deletions or genetic rearrangements that are not detected by DNA sequence analysis.
 These deletions can be tested by other DNA testing methods.

-Genetic testing usually is done when hereditary nonpolyposis colorectal cancer already has been established in a family.
+Genetic testing usually is done when HNPCC already has been established in a family.
 Typically, a person who has had cancer is the first family member to undergo this type of testing.
 Finding a gene alteration means that other family members who have not been diagnosed with cancer can be tested for this same alteration to determine their risk.

 Not necessarily.
 Your genetic counselor may recommend testing a relative first, especially if your relative has had any of these issues: